jnhoward/SU2LDM_public/README.md

 Produces Data/npyFiles/FhatMatrices_DMBasis_Ngen1.npy in the Ngen=1 case.
 Produces Data/npyFiles/FhatMatrices_IntBasis_Ngen3.npy and Data/npyFiles/VMatrix_massToDM_Ngen3.npy in the Ngen=3 case.
 Note that Data/npyFiles/FhatMatrices_IntBasis_Ngen3.npy is too large to be stored directly on the GitHub repository so running preScan.py is required.
 Instructions for running preScan.py from the command line are in a comment at the top of the file.

-#### omegaH2_ulysses.py: This is the main file which is used to interface with ulysses for the parameter scan.
+#### omegaH2_ulysses.py: This is the main file which is used to interface with ULYSSES for the parameter scan.

 This contains the class SU2LDM, with the property "EtaB" which returns the dark matter's omegaH2 value (oh2).
-The name "EtaB" is just to properly interface with ulysses.
+The name "EtaB" is just to properly interface with ULYSSES.

 #### omegaH2.py: This is the file which does the heavy lifting in calculating oh2.